merikan/the-devops-2-1-toolkit/README.md

 ## the Devops 2.1 Toolkit

-This project is just a placeholder for the repositories and gists belonging to the book [The DevOps 2.0 Toolkit](https://leanpub.com/the-devops-2-toolkit) by [Viktor Farcic](https://twitter.com/vfarcic)
+This project is just a placeholder for the repositories and gists belonging to the book [The DevOps 2.1 Toolkit](https://leanpub.com/the-devops-2-1-toolkit) by [Viktor Farcic](https://twitter.com/vfarcic)

 ## How to use

-Clone the project.
+Clone:

     git clone https://github.com/merikan/the-devops-2-1-toolkit.git

-Update project
+Update:

     git pull && git submodule update --init --recursive